SBU Postdoc Spotlight 2018

-Learn about cutting-edge research at SBU presented for a general audience.
-Spotlight talks will be five minutes long and are designed like a TED talk to be accessible to specialists and non-specialists alike.
+Cutting-edge research at SBU presented for a general audience.
+Spotlight talks are five minutes long and are designed like a TED talk to be accessible to specialists and non-specialists alike.
 The Postdoc Spotlight is a great opportunity to see some of the latest discoveries and exciting research taking place at Stony Brook.

-Postdoc speakers will receive specialized coaching in providing a broad and engaging talk for non-specialists.
-Speakers will work with the Alan Alda Center for Communicating Science .
-The nationally recognized center works to enhance understanding of science by helping to train the next generation of scientists to communicate more effectively with the public, the media and others outside their own specialty.
-Selection as a speaker is a unique professional development opportunity that will enhance any postdoc's CV.
+Postdoc speakers receive specialized coaching in providing a broad and engaging talk for non-specialists.
+Speakers work with the Alan Alda Center for Communicating Science .
+The internationally recognized center works to enhance understanding of science by helping to train the next generation of scientists to communicate more effectively with the public, the media and others outside their own specialty.
+Selection as a speaker is a unique professional development opportunity that helps prepare our postdocs to become the innovators and leaders of tomorrow.

-Prizes will be given for the best talk.
-A panel of judges will evaluate the talks for how well they achieve the Spotlight's goals of sharing the excitement of our postdocs' discoveries in a way that is accessible to a non-specialist.
+Prizes given for the best talk.
+A panel of judges evaluate the talks for how well they achieve the Spotlight's goals of sharing the excitement of our postdocs' discoveries in a way that is accessible to a non-specialist.

 Spotlight presentations will be followed by a reception.
 Take the opportunity to network with your colleagues and learn more about their work.